 EDW Concepts

-A is any function that can be used to map data of arbitrary size to fixed-size
+A hash function is any function that can be used to map data of arbitrary size to fixed-size

 A hash function is a mathematical function that converts a input value into another compressed numerical value.